eduardogimenis/mapsAPI/README.md

 # About the Project
-This project is a Python tool I built to automate the process of collecting business information from Google Maps based on location & search terms.
+This project is a Python tool I built to automate the process of collecting business information from Google Maps based on location & search terms (in source code it searches for beauty salons).

 Originally made to help a family business look up nearby beauty salons, but it is easily extendable to any type of business.